sassoftware/sasoptpy/doc/guide/workflow.rst

 Server-side models
 ------------------

-If the data is on the server-side (CAS or SAS), then an abstract model is generated on the client-side.
+If the data are on the server-side (CAS or SAS), then an abstract model is generated on the client-side.
 This abstract model is later converted to PROC OPTMODEL code, which reads the data on the server.

 The main advantage of the server-side models is faster upload times compared to client-side.
-This is especially noticable when using large numbers of variable and constraint groups.
+This is especially noticeable when using large numbers of variable and constraint groups.

 The only disadvantage of using server-side models is that variables often need to be accessed directly from the resulting SASDataFrame objects.
-Since components of the models are abstract, accessing objects directly is often not possible.
+Because components of the models are abstract, accessing objects directly is often not possible.